Monschichi/ioBroker.boscheasycontrol/README.md

 ### Getting started

 You are almost done, only a few steps left:
-1. Create a new repository on GitHub with the name `ioBroker.bosch`
+1. Create a new repository on GitHub with the name `ioBroker.boscheasycontrol`
 1. Initialize the current folder as a new git repository:
     ```bash
     git init -b main